hiddaorear/RayTracingInOneWeekendByJava/README.md

 ## list

-- done Chapter 1.
+- Chapter 1.
 Output an image

-- done Chapter 2.
+- Chapter 2.
 The vec3 class

-- done Chapter 3: Rays, a simple camera, and background
+- Chapter 3: Rays, a simple camera, and background

-- done Chapter 4: Adding a sphere
+- Chapter 4: Adding a sphere

-- todo Chapter 5: Surface normals and multiple objects
+- Chapter 5: Surface normals and multiple objects

 - Chapter 6: Antialiasing